 7 Key Leadership Skills (Plus a Self-Assessment to Evaluate Your Effectiveness as a Leader)

 Whether you consider yourself a leader or manager, there are 7 key leadership skills that can help you be successful.
 We call these “leadership” skills because the mindset in these 7 skills is more about leading the people (i.e. leadership), than managing the process (i.e. management).
+And that’s the difference between leaders and managers.
+Leaders lead people.
+Managers manage process.

 But, more on the difference between leadership and management in a future post.